Welcome to the "Dark" Side: All About Black Walnut Trees

 Body

 The black walnut tree (Juglans nigra) is one of North America’s most valuable and beautiful native trees, but it does have a “dark side.”
-Here’s what you should know before planting a black walnut in your yard—and how to harvest and eat the tasty walnuts, too!
+Here’s what you should know before planting a black walnut in your yard—and how to harvest and eat the tasty black walnuts, too!

 Facts About the Black Walnut Tree